willymcallister/willymcallister.github.io/_articles/demorgan2.md

 We demonstrate [DeMorgan's theorem]({{ site.baseurl }}{% link _articles/demorgan.md %}) in action.

-DeMorgan makes it easier to read logic diagrams and lets you clearly show your *design intent*.
-Your logic designs become easier to understand and much easier to get right.
+DeMorgan's theorem makes it easier to read logic diagrams.
+It lets you clearly show the *intent* of your design.
+Logic diagrams become easier to understand and *much* easier to get right.

 Written by Willy McAllister.